By the end of September half a million people had crossed the Mediterranean in 2015, well over double the figure for the whole of 2014.

 - Conduct site visits and interviews with relevant interlocutors, prosecutors, pathologists and Disaster Victim Identification (DVI) personnel concerned with identifying and eventually repatriating deceased migrants;

-- Employ ICMP’s Identification Database Management System (iDMS) to process missing persons and family data systematically, as provided by surviving migrants or family members in countries of origin;
+- Employ ICMP’s Integrated Database Management System (iDMS) to process missing persons and family data systematically, as provided by surviving migrants or family members in countries of origin;

 - Provide biological sample and data processing capacities, including secure holding capacities, on the basis of informed, free and express consent of data subjects;

 - Deploy human identification expertise and personnel in the fields of anthropology, genetic sampling, testing as well as DNA matching; and

 - Provide family outreach protocols, forms and expert personnel.